 If diagnosed and treated early, within 24 to 48 hours, the recovery and prognosis should be very good.
 Cases that present with advanced abscesses, sepsis, and peritonitis may have a more prolonged and complicated course, possibly requiring additional surgery or other interventions.

 Special consideration should be given to the treatment of patients with perforated appendicitis with an abscess.
 Those who present with an abscess and do not exhibit peritonitis may benefit from CT or ultrasound-guided percutaneous drain placement as well as antibiotics.
 Interval appendectomy is classically performed 6 to 10 weeks after recovery.
-Historically, 20% to 40 % of patients treated medically for perforated appendicitis with abscess had recurrent appendicitis in historical literature.
+Historically, 20% to 40 % of patients treated medically for perforated appendicitis with an abscess had recurrent appendicitis in historical literature.
 More recent studies suggest these rates be much lower.

 Complications of appendicitis and appendectomy include surgical site infections, intra-abdominal abscess formation (3% to 4% in open appendectomy and 9% to 24% in laparoscopic appendectomy), prolonged ileus, enterocutaneous fistula, and small bowel obstruction.

 Occasionally the incorrect diagnosis of acute appendicitis is made when in reality the correct diagnosis is Crohn's disease of the cecum or terminal ileum.
 It is important to know that is this occurs that the appendix should be left in place if there is involvement at its base.
 Removal of the appendix in this situation has a high leak and fistula rate formation.
 On the other hand, if the base of the appendix is spared, then the appendix should be removed, even if it appears normal.
 This eliminates the future confusion of diagnosing acute Crohn's versus acute appendicitis.

 In the past, it was commonplace to routinely remove the appendix at the time of other nonrelated surgeries to avoid developing appendicitis in the future.
 Today, however, most surgeons do not routinely remove a normal appendix at the time of other scheduled procedures.
 If a patient does go into surgery for an incorrect diagnosis of acute appendicitis, then it is advised to remove the appendix to avoid any future diagnostic issues.